SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 When the properties of a ReservationInstance were updated in an asynchronous event script while the end actions were running, in some cases, the end actions could overwrite the updated properties, causing the event script’s property update to fail and throw a “PropertiesAlreadyModified” exception.

-#### DataMiner Cube - Resources app: Not possible to link virtual function resources to elements of which the protocol version was set to “production” \[ID_30655\]
+#### DataMiner Cube - Resources app: Not possible to link virtual function resources to elements of which the protocol version was set to 'production' \[ID_30655\]

 In the Resources app, it is possible to create virtual function resources that are linked to compatible elements.
 Up to now, in some cases, it was not possible to link virtual function resources to elements of which the protocol version was set to “production”.